From Jacobin magazine, a new audio documentary about struggles

 Episode Three, "Rent Strike"

 Occupations and squats were common in the South End during the late 60s and early 70s.
-Most famously, Mel King, Chuck Turner, and others occupied a cleared lot in protest of plans for a parking lot to be built there.
-The occupation became known as Tent City.(Northeastern University)

 Tenants take their growing dissatisfaction and aim it at their landlord, the Boston Housing Authority.